SES-English-Drama/2022Winter_The-Million-Pound-Note/Playwright/Coordination/[FORMATTED]script-coarse_ver11.md

 <font color=grey>*(H.A. and Mr.H. enter the hotel and sit down in their room (represented with a table))*</font>

 Mr.H.: Dear me!
 It's a palace - it's just a palace!
 Henry Adams, it doesn't merely make me realize how rich you are; it makes me realize, to the bone, to the marrow, how poor I am!
-Henry Adams, the mere unconsidered drippings of your daily income would -

-H.A.: Oh, my daily income!
-Here, down with this hot Scotch, and cheer up your soul.
-Here's with you! <font color=grey>*(Pours Scotch)*</font> Now, then, Lloyd, unreel your story.
+H.A.: Rich or poor?
+Here, down with this hot Scotch, and cheer up your soul. <font color=grey>*(Pours Scotch)*</font> Now, then, Lloyd, unreel your story.

 Mr.H.: Unreel it?
 Once more?
 I've already told you about it, Henry Adams.
 I've sunk everything I have into that mine.
 But there isn't one capitalist who'll take a chance. <font color=grey>*(Jumping up)*</font> <font color=grey>*(Desperately)*</font> Henry Adams, you can save me!
 You can save me, and you're the only man in the universe that can.
 Will you do it?
 Won't you do it?